Who is involved?

 NATS is responsible for the controlled airspace, the route network and for the way the airspace is used and developed above 7000ft.
 It is also responsible for redesigning airspace above 7000ft that connects the airports’ routes with the en route network.

-The Department for Transport (DfT) and the Civil Aviation Authority (CAA) are Co-Sponsors of the Airspace Modernisation Strategy (AMS).
+The Department for Transport (DfT) and Civil Aviation Authority (CAA) are co-sponsors of the Airspace Modernisation Strategy (AMS).
 This includes oversight for the airspace change programme (referred to in the AMS as Terminal Airspace Redesign).
-The CAA is also responsible for providing guidance on, and approval of, airspace changes
+The CAA is also responsible for providing guidance on, and approval of, airspace changes.

 Masterplan ACP clusters